mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 * Makefile: to put things together
 * pdflatex: to output as a pdf file.

-If you don't know some of these tools, this is your chance!
+If you don't know any of these tools, this is your chance!
 YEY...
 So let's get started!

 ##LaTeX
 As computer scientists or engineers, we are supposed to write papers and other kind of documents that require features not easily found in conventional word processors.
-With that being said, the first tool that we wan't to present is LaTeX -- a great tool that produces beautiful type and is written in a language that is fairly intuitive.
+With that being said, the first tool that we want to present is LaTeX -- a great tool that produces beautiful type and is written in a language that is fairly intuitive.

 ###Installation